Article

 Record matching API

-In order to use the record matching API, we need to create a standard CSV file for input.
+In order to use the record matching API, we need to create a standard CSV data for input.
 Since in this example we will be matching organizations, here is what the template will look like:

 LocalID Standard Identifier Name Country Street City PostalCode State Website